kubernetes-sigs/kueue/keps/2724-topology-aware-schedling/README.md

 We add integration tests for the following scenarios:
 - a new node is added making workload admission possible
-- the PodSet assignment is computed successfully for `require-topology`
+- the PodSet assignment is computed successfully for `podset-required-topology`
-- the PodSet assignment cannot be computed for `require-topology`
+- the PodSet assignment cannot be computed for `podset-required-topology`
-- the PodSet assignment is computed successfully for `prefer-topology` across multiple values
+- the PodSet assignment is computed successfully for `podset-preferred-topology` across multiple values
-- the PodSet assignment cannot be computed for `prefer-topology`
+- the PodSet assignment cannot be computed for `podset-preferred-topology`
 - the schedulingGate is added to the pod template

 #### Integration tests